brianhill/ancient-astronomy/assignments/ChartingTheZodiac/index.md

-## Charting the Zodiac
+## Charting the Zodiac Kit

-This is a little kit for making a lovely 11&rdquo;x17&rdquo; chart of the Zodiac.
+This is a little kit for making a nice 11&rdquo;x17&rdquo; chart of the Zodiac.
 The kit has three components.

 Trust me that there is no end of pedagogical value in taking several hours to make a nice star chart, even though it is a fairly atypical astronomy assignment.